 Without the new innovative approaches presented in the training, teachers are left relying on the only items available: White boards, dry erase markers, student’s notebooks, pens and pencils.
 The implementation phase not only guarantees that the new material makes it into the classroom but it also helps to build relationships with teachers, giving us a chance to offer feedback and praise.

 Reflection: Meet the Teachers

 This large network of dedicated teachers is led by Jaime Belden, a Literacy Specialist with over 15 years experience in early childhood education.
-Nohelia Lopez, In-Country Coordinator, is a Nicaraguan teacher who graduated from the training program and holds two degrees: Education and Psychology.
+Nohelia Lopez, In-Country Coordinator, is a an exemplary teacher who graduated from the training program and holds two degrees: Education and Psychology.

 By continuing to foster relationships with the teachers that participate in the program and through data gathering tools (surveys, classroom observation, interview) we track our success together so we can continue to shape our process in order to best serve the communities and people whose lives we touch.
 One on one interviews allow us to connect with the teachers about the transformations happening in their classrooms and to assess their individual strengths/weaknesses.
 During the actual school visits the environment is so chaotic and busy that there is no time to talk about how the activities went, so making these interviews very crucial.
 It also provides an important opportunity for educators to practice the skill of reflection, a quality essential to being a good teacher.

 These dedicated teachers earn a salary far below the poverty level of their own countries, face innumerable challenges and continue to dedicate themselves to improving the next generation.

 Results: Our Measurable Impact

 This model has proven to be very successful and so far 450 teachers have completed the training, collectively benefiting at least 80,000 students that study in the poorest schools.